 If you are interested in joining the Family Council or would like any further information, please contact the Family Inclusion Coordinator on:

 Download our leaflet (pdf, 1.5mb) for further information or visit our web page.

 SpeakerBox is a young people led forum where children and young people in care and care leavers can meet peers, talk about their experience of being in care and inform Council practice.
-We run a range of different activities, consultations and projects to get involved in.
-The forum is supported by a project worker and Children’s Rights Officer.
+The forum run a range of different activities, consultations and projects to get involved in.
+The forum is supported by a Children’s Rights Officer.